About Wisdom Within

 -

-This practice strives to promote the welfare and optimal physical, emotional, and holistic wellness of all clients, staff, and students involved.
+This practice strives to promote the welfare and optimal physical, emotional, and holistic wellness of all clients, staff, and students involved in our work.